PlainsightAI/legacy-docs/ios-sdk-objc-docs/user-guide.md

 [SGSDK disable];
 ```

-### Integrating Push Notification
+### Integrating Push Notifications

-First check you have `Push Notification` in `Permission Configuration`  then go ahead with following steps:
+First check you have `Push Notification` in `Permission Configuration`, then go ahead with following steps:

-To register for push notifications, add following in app delegate's `didFinishLaunchingWithOptions` method:
+To register for push notifications, add the following in app delegate's `didFinishLaunchingWithOptions` method:
 ```objc
 [[UIApplication sharedApplication] registerForRemoteNotifications];
 ```